Harmanjit14/SignSpeak/README.md

 # Sign-Speak
-### Sign language is the noblest gift God has given to deaf people and making it readable by everyone people is our project.
+### Sign language is the noblest gift God has given to deaf people and making it readable by everyone people is this project.

 ## The problem Sign-Speak solves
 Everybody can't understand sign language and there is no other way for deaf people to communicate.
 So, our motive is to create a cross-platform mobile application that will help deaf people to communicate with normal people.
 A Lot of research has been already done on this topic but nothing is implemented in real life.